 SCOPE OF WORK

-County Fleet Department is seeking professional services for the assistance in selling used vehicles/equipment as well as miscellaneous parts.
-The auction/sale can take place at either the County Public Works facility or another location.
+K-BID County Fleet Department is seeking professional services for the assistance in selling used vehicles/equipment as well as miscellaneous parts.
+The auction/sale can take place at either the K-BID County Public Works facility or another location.

-County will require that the following are done by the auction company that will be responsible for the sale of the items:
+K-BID County will require that the following are done by the auction company that will be responsible for the sale of the items:

 Advertisement of items for sale, including picture/video taking.